rb16b/Accelerate-Dev/README.md

 Run $ oc apply -f pdb.yaml

-You have set up Pod Distribution Budget for the rest-fights application
+You have set up the Pod Distribution Budget for the rest-fights application

-Check if pdb is ready
+Check if the PDB is ready
 $ oc get pdb

-You should see the bellow output -->
+You should see the below output -->

 NAME         MIN AVAILABLE   MAX UNAVAILABLE   ALLOWED DISRUPTIONS   AGE